Replacing Tunable Parameters in Weather and Climate Models with State-Dependent Functions using Reinforcement Learning: Introduction

 Building on the promise of RL, this study aims to design, implement, and critically evaluate RL-assisted parametrisation schemes that learn from observations while preserving the governing physical principles encoded in the host model, including conservation laws.
-Rather than replacing existing physics, the RL components learn state-dependent adjustments to tunable parameters in a way that remains consistent with the model’s energy conservation and dynamics.
-Since running directly on full GCMs is computationally expensive and often difficult to interpret, this study instead focuses on experiments across a hierarchy of idealised climate testbeds allowing rapid prototyping and efficient screening of algorithms before moving to full GCM experiments in the future.
-The progression begins with single-agent formulations: first, a simple temperature bias correction environment is formulated where an RL agent learns state-dependent corrections to a heating rate parameter for bias-correcting the temperature value.
-Next, a radiative–convective equilibrium (RCE) setup is designed where the agent adjusts two parameters, evaluated in terms of long-horizon stability and temperature profile bias against reanalysis mean.
-Finally, building on these results, progressively more complex experiments are carried out with a multi-parameter Budyko–Sellers zonal mean energy balance model (EBM)~\citep{budyko_effect_1969, sellers_global_1969, north_theory_1975}, together with federated coupling strategies that extend from robust single-agent continuous-control setups to multi-agent federated designs that mirror the spatial decomposition of GCMs.
-A central aim of this transition is to quantify how learning dynamics change under spatial decomposition and whether agents achieve improved skill through parallel learning in local regions.
-Together, these idealised experiments provide practical prototypes for integrating RL into operational parametrisation development, along with code for diagnostics and reproducible training recipes.
+Rather than replacing existing physics, the RL-components replace static tunable parameters with state-dependent functions{static tunable parameters are replaced with state-dependent policy functions} that learn to control these parameters in a way that remains consistent with the model’s energy conservation and dynamics.
+Since running directly on full GCMs is computationally expensive and often difficult to interpret, this study instead focuses on experiments across a hierarchy of idealised climate testbeds allowing {the use of simple reward functions to assess the effectiveness of generic reward designs, alongside} rapid prototyping and efficient screening of algorithms before moving to full GCM experiments in the future. {These testbeds were chosen deliberately as controlled proof-of-concept environments in which the control objective is well defined, the relevant tunable parameters are known, and policy behaviour can be interpreted clearly against reference climatologies or calibrated targets.
+While they do not reproduce the full difficulty of chaotic multi-scale systems, they provide a useful first stage for assessing whether RL can learn meaningful state-dependent adjustments at all before moving to substantially more complex atmospheric models.} The progression begins with single-agent formulations: first, a simple temperature bias correction environment is formulated where an RL agent learns {a policy that outputs} state-dependent corrections to a heating rate parameter for bias-correcting the temperature value.
+Next, a radiative–convective equilibrium (RCE) setup is designed where the agent adjusts two tunable parameters, evaluated in terms of long-horizon stability and temperature profile bias against reanalysis mean.
+Finally, building on these results, progressively more complex experiments are carried out with a multi-parameter Budyko–Sellers zonal mean energy balance model (EBM)~\cite{budyko_effect_1969, sellers_global_1969, north_theory_1975}, together with federated coupling strategies that extend from robust single-agent continuous-control setups to multi-agent federated designs that mirror the spatial decomposition of GCMs.
+A central aim of this transition is to quantify how learning dynamics change under spatial decomposition and whether agents achieve improved skill through parallel learning in local regions. {As the RL agent modifies tunable parameters within the existing model structure, key conservation properties of the underlying physical model remain governed by the host model formulation.} Together, these idealised experiments provide practical prototypes for integrating RL into operational parametrisation development, along with code for diagnostics and reproducible training recipes.

 The remainder of this paper is structured as follows.
 Section~\ref{sec:methods} introduces the basics of RL, outlines the federated learning setup and coupling strategies used to integrate RL into climate simulations, and then describes the hierarchy of climateRL testbeds along with the training workflow used.
 Section~\ref{sec:results_and_discussion} reports results from single- and multi-agent experiments, with discussions on stability, skill, physical meaningfulness and braoder implications on future parametrisation development.
 Finally, Section~\ref{sec:conclusion} summarises the key findings, highlights avenues for future research, and points to openly available code and experiment data for transparency and reproducibility.